Ticky Holgado

 Biography

 In September 2003, Holgado announced the remission of his lung cancer, which had considerably rarefied his appearances on the screen since 2000.
-On 5 January 2004, he had just begun work on a new film with Lelouch, but he succumbed to cancer on 22 January 2004.
-He left a posthumous message, in the form of a document which appeared on his hospital bed after taking him to surgery to remove his 4th cancerous tumor.
+On 5 January 2004, he had just begun work on a new film with Claude Lelouch, but he succumbed to cancer on 22 January 2004.
+He left a posthumous message, in the form of a document which appeared on his hospital bed after taking him to surgery to remove his fourth cancerous tumor.
 Holgado declared there: "It is necessary to tell to people that it's absolutely necessary to stop smoking".

 Ticky Holgado was buried at the Père Lachaise Cemetery (45th division).